2024 McDonald's E. coli outbreak

-The 2024 McDonald's E. coli outbreak was an outbreak from September to October 2024 involving contaminated slivered onions on Quarter Pounders sold at McDonald's stores in 14 U.S. states.
+An E. coli outbreak involving contaminated slivered onions on Quarter Pounders sold at McDonald's stores in 14 U.S. states occurred from September to October 2024.
 At least 104 people contracted Escherichia coli, and one person died.

 Outbreak

 The Food and Drug Administration (FDA) issued a public warning through its Coordinated Outbreak Response & Evaluation Network (CORE Network) about the E. coli outbreak on October 22.
 Their initial investigation noted 49 cases of E. coli throughout 10 U.S. states (Colorado, Kansas, Utah, Wyoming, and portions of Idaho, Iowa, Missouri, Montana, Nebraska, New Mexico, and Oklahoma).
 The Centers for Disease Control and Prevention (CDC) at the time did not confirm the origin, but the government agency suspected it was either slivered onions or beef patties.
 An update to the investigation was published on October 25 with 26 new cases, 12 new hospitalizations, and 3 new U.S. states (Oregon, Washington, and Utah).

 On October 22, McDonald's stores in the affected states temporarily removed the Quarter Pounder from the menu or stopped serving it with the specific slivered onions and beef patties.
 The Colorado Department of Agriculture (CDA) laboratories analyzed subsamples from all the lots of McDonald's brand fresh and frozen beef patties collected from various McDonald's locations in Colorado and found them to be negative for E. coli.

 A second update on the investigation was published on October 30, stating that epidemiologic and traceback information shows that fresh, slivered onions were the likely source of illness in this outbreak.
 The Food Safety and Inspection Service (FSIS) performed a traceback of beef patties served on Quarter Pounders at McDonald's, and evidence did not point to ground beef as the likely source of contamination.
 The Food and Drug Administration is looking into a Washington onion "grower of interest".

 A third update was published on November 13, adding 14 new cases, 7 new hospitalizations, and North Carolina to the affected states.
 The FDA tested recalled onions in which one sample tested positive for non-O157:H7 Shiga toxin-producing E. coli.
 The E. coli found was not the outbreak strain.
 A fourth and final update was published on December 3, with no additional cases.
 The CDC declared the outbreak over.